sihyun-ahn/CS453-KGA/README.md

 PromptPex provides the following capabilities:

-- It will **automatically extract rules** that are expressed in natural language in the prompt.
+- It will **automatically extract output rules** that are expressed in natural language in the prompt.
 An example of a rule might be "The output should be formatted as JSON".
 - From the rules, it will **generate unit test cases** specifically designed to determine if the prompt, for a given model, correctly